antonmedv/fx/DOCS.md

 ## Memory Usage

-You may find what sometimes, on a really big JSON files, fx prints an error with message like this:
+You may find that sometimes, on really big JSON files, fx prints an error message like this:

 ```
 FATAL ERROR: JavaScript heap out of memory
 ```

-There is a limit for the memory usage in V8 of around 2GB.
-You can increase the limit by putting next lines to you _.profile_:
+V8 limits memory usage to around 2 GB by default.
+You can increase the limit by putting this line in your _.profile_:

 ```bash
 export NODE_OPTIONS='--max-old-space-size=8192'